Oti Region: Languages Spoken

+Kotokoli: also known as Tem, is a Gur language belonging to the Niger-Congo family, spoken in Togo, Ghana, Benin, and Burkina Faso.

+Kabre: also known as Kabiye which is a Gur (Voltaic) language spoken primarily in Togo, Benin and Ghana.

+Hausa: is a Chadic language spoken primarily in the northern parts of Nigeria, Ghana, Cameroon, Benin and Togo.

+Akposso: is the language of the Akposso people, mainly in the Plateau Region of Togo and in Ghana.
+It is considered as one the Ghana–Togo Mountain languages.

 Administrative divisions

 The political administration of the region is through the local government system.
-Under this administration system, the region is divided into eight MMDA's (made up of 0 Metropolitan, 2 Municipal and 6 Ordinary Assemblies).
-Each District, Municipal or Metropolitan Assembly, is administered by a Chief Executive, representing the central government but deriving authority from an Assembly headed by a presiding member elected from among the members themselves.
+Under this administration system, the region is divided into Nine (9) Municipal and District Assemblies (M/DAs) (made up of 4 Municipalities and 5 District Assemblies).
+Each Municipal and District Assembly, is administered by a Chief Executive, representing the central government but deriving authority from an Assembly headed by a presiding member elected from among the members themselves.
 The current list is as follows:

 Geography and climate

 Location and size

 The Oti Region is bordered on the north by the Northern region, to the south by the Volta Region, and to the west by the Volta Lake.
 It has 9 districts.

 Climate and vegetation

 The Oti Region is much drier than the rest of the southern areas of Ghana, due to its proximity to the north.
 The vegetation consist of mostly of grassland, especially savanna with clusters of drought-resistant trees such as baobabs or acacias.
 Between December and April is the dry season.
 The wet season is between about May and November with an average annual rainfall of 750 to 1050 mm (30 to 40 inches).
 The highest temperatures are reached at the end of the dry season, the lowest in December and January.
 However, the hot Harmattan wind from the Sahara blows frequently between December and the beginning of February.
 The temperatures can vary between 14 °C (59 °F) at night and 40 °C (104 °F) during the day.